 The #1 marriage partners for BMAWs is Filipinas at 37%.
 This is more than 3x the #2 marriage partners for BMAWs – Koreans at 12%.
 This is due in part to Filipinos speaking English, being Christian, having prior US military exposure, and many Filipinos having exposure to Blacks either overseas, through the military, or in Filipino culture.
 Japanese are the #3 BMAW marriage partners with the Philippines, Korea, and Japan all having US military exposure.
 The Other Asians slice at 18% includes Pakistani, Hmong, Cambodian, Unspecificed Asians, Taiwanese, Laotian, Thai, Bangladeshi, Burmese, Indonesian, Nepalese, Sri Lankan, Malaysian, Bhutanese, Mongolian, Singaporean, Okinawan, and Maldivian, but none of the groups account for more than 2% of BMAW marriages.

-Here is another perspectives on Black men with Filipinas.
+Here is another perspective on Black men with Filipinas.
 Filipinos only make up 18% of all Asian Pacific people in the US which is 2nd after Chinese at 20%.
 If Black men married all Asian Pacific groups evenly, the percent of BMAWs with Filipina women would be almost half of the 37%.
 So Black men and Filipina women definitely appear to marry at a disproportionate rate.
-Likewise in reverse, with Chinese representing 20% of all Asian Pacific Americans, but only being 5% of BMAW marriages, it shows a disproportionate lack of Chinese BMAW relationships.
+Likewise in reverse, with Chinese representing 20% of all Asian Pacific Americans, but only being 5% of BMAW marriages, there is a disproportionate lack of Chinese BMAW relationships.
 Lack of US military presence ever in China and historical lack of Chinese / Black interaction in the US probably explains some of this.
 In contrast, in Jamaica and other Caribbean islands where Chinese and Blacks have interacted for many years, you see far more Chinese and Black marriages.

 Now let’s look at the nationality breakdown for AMBWs.